Former U.S. Ambassador Says Trump's Treatment Of Canada Is 'The Definition Of Insanity'

 “The definition of insanity, just listening to the president there, is how the president has been treating Canada all this time,” Heyman said.
 “You know, this is our best trading partner in the world.”

-While the Trump administration initially gave Canada a deadline on Friday to reach an agreement with United States, a deal between the two nations still has yet to be made.
+While the Trump administration initially gave Canada a deadline on Friday to reach an agreement with the United States, a deal between the two nations still has yet to be made.
 The President also reportedly reached a trade deal with Mexico earlier in the week, leaving Canada out of the negotiations altogether.

 After Trump’s off-the-record comments to Bloomberg News were leaked and published in The Toronto Star, showing an unwillingness, on the President’s part, to come to a compromise with Canada, Canadian Foreign Minister Chrystia Freeland told reporters that she remains positive that some kind of agreement will still be made.
 “We know that a win-win-win agreement is within reach.
 With goodwill and flexibility on all sides, I know we can get there,” Freeland said.